Alignak-monitoring/alignak/doc/source/05_thebasics/notifications.rst

 Helpful Resources
 ==================

-There are many ways you could configure Shinken to send notifications out.
+There are many ways you could configure Alignak to send notifications out.
 Its up to you to decide which method(s) you want to use.
 Once you do that you'll have to install any necessary software and configure notification commands in your config files before you can use them.
 Here are just a few possible notification methods:

   * Email
   * Pager